-The CCFs to be applied for the calculation of potential exposure for single name credit derivative contracts are as follows:
+The CCFs for calculating the potential exposure of single-name credit derivative contracts are as follows:

 Protection buyer Protection seller

 Total Return Swap

-Qualifying reference obligation 5 5% 5%
+Qualifying reference obligation 5% 5%

-Non-qualifying reference obligation 5 10% 10%
+Non-qualifying reference obligation 10% 10%

 Credit Default Swap

-Qualifying reference obligation 5 5% 5%
+Qualifying reference obligation 5% 5%

-Non-qualifying reference obligation 5 10% 10%
+Non-qualifying reference obligation 10% 10%

-^{} The protection seller of a credit default swap is required to calculate potential exposure only when such a swap is subject to closeout upon the insolvency of the protection buyer while the reference entity is still solvent.
+\ The protection seller of a credit default swap is required to calculate potential exposure only when such a swap is subject to closeout upon insolvency of the protection buyer while the reference entity is still solvent.
 The potential exposure of the swap should be capped at the amount of unpaid premium.
-The protection seller of any credit default swap without such a "closeout" clause is not required to calculate the potential exposure.
+The protection seller of any credit default swaps without such a "closeout" clause is not required to calculate potential exposure.

 In the case of a first-to-default credit derivative contract, the CCF for non-qualifying reference obligation should be applied to the contract if there is at least one non-qualifying reference obligation in the basket of reference obligations specified in the contract, otherwise, the CCF for qualifying reference obligation should be used.
-In the case of a second-to-default credit derivative contract, the CCF for non-qualifying reference obligation should be applied to the contract if there are at least two non-qualifying reference obligations in the basket of reference obligations specified in the contract, otherwise, the CCF to be used should be that for qualifying reference obligation.
+In the case of a second-to-default credit derivative contract, the CCF for non-qualifying reference obligation should be applied to the contract if there are at least two non-qualifying reference obligations in the basket of reference obligations specified in the contract, otherwise, the CCF for qualifying reference obligation should be used.
 The same principle applies to other subsequent-to-default credit derivative contracts.

-22. For OTC derivative transactions other than those mentioned in paragraph 20, credit derivative contracts other than those mentioned in paragraph 21, and other off-balance sheet items the CCF of which is not specified in the Form, a CCF of 100% should be applied unless otherwise specified by the MA.
+- 22. For OTC derivative transactions other than those mentioned in paragraph 20 and credit derivative contracts other than those mentioned in paragraph 21, the applicable CCFs are the same as those applicable to debt security contracts or other commodity contracts. - 23.
+For off-balance sheet items not mentioned above, a CCF of 100% should be applied unless otherwise specified by the MA.